 What They Found

 They identified 7 studies, comprising 5 pre-post analyses and 2 secondary analyses, with 6 assessing psychotherapy and 1 on hyperbaric oxygen therapy.
-However, the evidence was deemed insufficient as studies lacked control groups and no randomized trials were found, preventing a full assessment of treatment effectiveness.
+However, the evidence was deemed insufficient as studies lacked control groups and no randomised trials were found, preventing a full assessment of treatment effectiveness.

 Canadian Relevance